binerogroup/documentation/networking/router/launching-a-router/openstack-terminal-client.rst

 .. note::

-   In order to connect instances to the router, it will also need a :doc:`network </networking/network/index>` and a :doc:`subnet </networking/subnet/index>` configured.
+   To connect instances to the router, it will also need a :doc:`network </networking/network/index>` and a :doc:`subnet </networking/subnet/index>` configured.

 ..  seealso::